aJIEw/GithubStars/README.md

 #### Tools & Plugin

 - [oh-my-zsh (100000+)](https://github.com/ohmyzsh/ohmyzsh) - A delightful community-driven (with 1,200+ contributors) framework for managing your zsh configuration.
+  - [awesome-zsh-plugins (10000+)](https://github.com/unixorn/awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
   - [autojump (8000+)](https://github.com/wting/autojump) - A cd command that learns - easily navigate directories from the command line.
   - [zsh-autosuggestions (7000+)](https://github.com/zsh-users/zsh-autosuggestions) - Fish-like autosuggestions for zsh
   - [zsh-syntax-highlighting (7000+)](https://github.com/zsh-users/zsh-syntax-highlighting) - Fish shell like syntax highlighting for Zsh.
+  - [zsh-hist](https://github.com/marlonrichert/zsh-hist) - Hist: a Zsh plugin to edit your history from the command line
 - [microsoft / terminal (50000+)](https://github.com/microsoft/terminal) - The new Windows Terminal, and the original Windows console host -- all in the same place!
   - [+ nushell (5000+)](https://github.com/nushell/nushell) - A modern shell written in Rust
 - [thefuck (50000+)](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command.